cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-2-shorting-the-distance-between-academia-and-industry.md

 ---
 layout: post
 title:  Shorting the distance between academia and industry
-subtitle: The way I'm learning
+subtitle: The why and the how
 tags: soft-skills
 published: false
 image: ../img/posts/word_cloud.jpg